The Coastal Society Coastal Connections Web Conferencing Series

 Coastal Communities and Offshore Wind Development: Challenges and Opportunities

-Join us for the next TCS Coastal Connections session to learn about the current status and expected trends of U.S. offshore wind lease development and discuss the challenges and opportunities for coastal communities, including economic and environmental considerations.
-The session will feature presentations from panelists and will be moderated by Jennifer McCann, Director of U.S. Coastal Programs at University of Rhode Island and Director of Extension at Rhode Island Sea Grant.
+Learn about the current status and expected trends of U.S. offshore wind lease development and listen to discussion about the challenges and opportunities for coastal communities, including economic and environmental considerations.
+The session featured three presentations from panelists and was moderated by Jennifer McCann, Director of U.S. Coastal Programs at University of Rhode Island and Director of Extension at Rhode Island Sea Grant.

 - Laurie Kutina, Environmental scientist and air quality/NEPA specialist at WSP (presentation)